dalance/svlint/md/explanation-generate_if_with_label.md

-Conditional generate constructs select zero or one blocks from a set of alternative generate blocks within a module, program, or checker.
+Conditional generate constructs select zero or one blocks from a set of alternative generate blocks within a module, interface, program, or checker.
 The selection of which generate blocks are instantiated is decided during elaboration via evaluation of constant expressions.
 Generate blocks introduce hierarchy within a module, whether they are named or